danjee/generic-data/README.md

-generic-dao
+generic-data
 ===========

-Generic JPA and Hibernate DAO methods
+Generic Hibernate and Spring service and DAO methods